UK Culture: A Guide to UK Traditions, Food, Etiquette, Religion and More!

 Bonfire Night

-In the UK, 5th November is all about bonfires and fireworks to celebrate something that didn’t happen.
+In the UK culture, 5th November is all about bonfires and fireworks to celebrate something that didn’t happen.
 Back in 1605, a guy named Guy Fawkes tried to blow up a British plot.
 Luckily, he failed.
 So every year on November 5th, people burn an effigy (like a scarecrow) of Guy Fawkes and light up the night with fireworks.

 Also Read: If you are a theatre enthusiast then you must read Theatres in New York

-The UK is a treasure trove of entertainment.
+The UK culture is a treasure trove of entertainment.
 From iconic British TV shows to legendary music bands, there’s something for everyone to enjoy.
 Take a look at some of the renowned British entertainment things below.

 The Beatles